thegrandblooms/thegrandblooms/README.md

 ### Hello! 👋
 ---
-My name is **Blake McMeekin** and I'm a Data Scientist and Product Designer.
+My name is **Blake McMeekin** and I'm a Data Scientist, Product Designer, and Prototyping Generalist.
 I studied Machine Learning and worked at a startup analytics agency called Source Medium.
 I started and run a company, [Alterity.Design](https://www.alterity.design/), which procedurally generates consumer products like lamps and jewelry.
 Before all this I managed prototyping labs in small businesses for about ten years, setting up fabrication labs to develop and test new products.

 ### What I'm up to: